aditi1042003/stock-management-system/README.md

 # stock-management-system
-a simple tool to manage stock
+#a simple tool to manage stock
+#code